-A paid subscription includes worksheets, quizzes, and project ideas.
+Features include animated videos, worksheets, quizzes, and project ideas.

 17. Just Paste.It

-It’s a great tool to use for elementary students when they are learning how to do research.
+Just Paste.it is an online sharing app.
+It’s a great tool to use when students are conducting research.

-Here’s how you can use Just Paste.It…
+Here’s how to use Just Paste.it for research…

-After publishing, notice the new URL in the address bar of your browser.
+- After publishing, notice the new URL in the address bar of your browser.